Has your pet bearded dragon been experiencing eye problems?

 If you fear your dragon has a tumor anywhere on its body, it is pertinent to seek medical advice from a licensed professional.

-- Swollen eyes may result from several issues, including hypervitaminosis A, injury, clogged tear ducts, infection, excess skin, and tumors.
+- Bearded dragon bulging eyes may result from several issues, including hypervitaminosis A, injury, clogged tear ducts, infection, excess skin, and tumors.

 - Symptoms of these conditions vary, with swelling of the eyes being a commonality between them.

-- Depending on the cause of the swelling, the treatment for this condition may vary.
+- Depending on the cause of the bearded dragon bulging eyes, the treatment for this condition may vary.
 In some cases, a warm compress or flushing out the eyes will do the trick.
 For more serious conditions, antibacterial drops, eye ointment, or surgery may be required.

-- The best way to prevent swollen eyes is to monitor your dragon’s intake of essential vitamins and minerals, keep its enclosure clean and free of roaming insects, supply it with a reliable and safe substrate, and do your best to aid in the shedding process.
+- The best way to prevent bearded dragon bulging eyes is to monitor your dragon’s intake of essential vitamins and minerals, keep its enclosure clean and free of roaming insects, supply it with a reliable and safe substrate, and do your best to aid in the shedding process.

 Bearded Dragon Droopy Eyes

-If your pet dragon is experiencing droopy eyes, there may be several factors at play.
+If your pet dragon is experiencing droopy eyes, several factors may play a role.

 First, you need to rule out the possibility your dragon has naturally droopy eyes.

-Some of these lizards genetics cause them to have eyes which droop down slightly.
+Some of these lizards’ genetics cause their eyes to droop down slightly.

 If your lizard has always had droopy eyes, you are probably able to rule out any illness and chalk it up to genetics.